-You had a good idea for change or innovation, you pilot-tested it using several relatively small tests of change using the PDSA (Plan-Do-Study-Act) cycle, and then you implemented the change in one location — for example, one unit in the hospital or one primary care clinic.
+You had a good idea for a change.
+Then you tested it and implemented it in one location.
 Now what?
-Well, if the change works, then the next logical step is to spread the innovation to multiple locations — to spread the wealth, so to speak.
-However, you can’t just take a new process from one location and expect that it is going to work perfectly in another department or organization.
-Read on to learn how to spread innovations successfully.
+Well, if the change continues to lead to improvement, the next logical step is to spread it — to widely share that great innovation.
+However, you can’t just take a new process from one location and expect that it is going to work perfectly somewhere else.
+Read on to learn how to spread changes successfully.

 After completing this lesson, you will be able to: